-One of the biggest tasks of a major home renovation is actually managing the project.
-A kitchen renovation, for example, requires multiple trades and what seems like an endless list of materials and supplies to get the job done.
+One of the biggest tasks of a major home renovation or home build project is actually managing the project.
+Building a new home, for example, requires multiple trades and what seems like an endless list of materials and supplies to get the job done.
 From hiring and managing companies to do the cabinets, countertop and backsplash, flooring, drywall, painting as well as hiring a plumber, electrician and in some cases even a gas fitter.
-Doing all of that yourself can be overwhelming.
+Doing all of that managing yourself can be overwhelming.

-If you want to do a major renovation but don’t have much experience in the construction industry, it makes good sense to hire a construction management firm.
+If you want to do a major renovation but don’t have much experience in the construction industry, it makes good sense to hire a professional project manager.
 Here are some good reasons to do so:

 They will manage all the trades for your project.